Last updated on October 27th, 2023 at 17:00

 The best, as I always say, is subjective as it is entirely opinion based.
 Flavor wise and extracting the low temperature coffee oils and drawing out the flavor of coffee beans you will either need to use dark roasted beans.
 This roast profile draws out the flavors and oils easier than light roasts.

 What you choose is a matter of personal taste and choice.
 For me personally, I enjoy French and Italian roasts and occasionally an espresso roast for brewing this way.

 Due to taking up to twice as long, I tend not to use light roasts.

-To brew just take you whole beans and immerse them in cold water, the coldest possible water.
-Iced water is better than cold water and leave them to brew in your fridge.
+To brew, just take your whole beans and immerse them in cold water, the coldest possible water.
+Iced water is better than cold water, and leave them to brew in your fridge.